Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.sort_index(ascending=False).head()

-because by default it is 0
+since the default is 0

 california_housing_train.sort_index(axis=1).head()

-If what we want is to sort the DataFrame
+If we want to sort the DataFrame

 by a specific column, we need to use the sort_values()